nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `add` - Adding two values

 Having the ability to add two numbers is essential for the VM we are building.
-In this regard we will define two `add` instructions.
+In this regard, we will define two `add` instructions.
 Both of them will have the same OpCode, but the rest of the encoding will be different. `bit[5]` is the one that tells us which version of the `add` instruction we pick.

 The first one (`add1`) is used for adding the values of two registers: `SR1`, `SR2`, and storing their sum in `DR1`: